alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 One advantage of code is that although it's higher up-front cost, if you write code that exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know for sure that your extraction idea is wrong and it's time to try something else.
+Another advantage is that code can be carried between hunts.

 Getting Unstuck